vidyar/docs-old/_build/html/_sources/examples/Java_buildsample.txt

 :keywords: Java, Language,jdk,script,Notification alerts

-.. _Java_buidsample :
+.. _Java_buildsample :

 Java-buildsample
 ===================

-A sample repository Java-buildsample has been created using cobertura and Junit.
+A sample repository `Java-buildsample  <https://github.com/Shippable/Java-buildsample>`_ has been created using `cobertura <http://cobertura.github.io/cobertura/>`_ and `Junit <http://junit.org/>`_ .
 Keep the test and code coverage outputs in our special folders called Shippable/testresults and Shippable/codecoverage to get the reports parsed and the test results must be in Junit format.

 We need the yml file to analyze the project details .
 So add the shippable.yml file to the root of your repo by specifying :